trekhleb/javascript-algorithms/README.md

 values, the relationships among them, and the functions or operations that can be applied to the data.

+Remember that each data has its own trade-offs.
+And you need to pay attention more to why you're choosing a certain data structure than to how to implement it.

 `B` - Beginner, `A` - Advanced

 * `B` [Linked List](src/data-structures/linked-list)